Across the various PAX events I’ve been to, I’ve seen multiple people ask for suggestions for what to bring.

 7 / Nintendo 3DS

 If you like StreetPass, PAX is a great place to get hundreds of passes.
-However, I won’t be bringing the 3DS in 2019.
+However, I won’t be bringing the 3DS in the future.
 Now that I have a Switch, I didn’t really end up using the 3DS for anything but StreetPass, so I ended up selling it a few months ago.

 8 / Nintendo Switch